-Capital leases included in governmental activities includes a capital lease of a fire truck.
-Capital leases for business-type activities includes the lease of two police cruisers.
-The schedule of future minimum lease payments on the capital lease as of June 30, 2019 is as follows:
+Capital leases included in governmental activities includes a capital lease of a fire truck and a police crusier.
+Capital leases for business-type activities includes the lease of two police cruisers and a general obligation lease for park improvements.
+The schedule of future minimum lease payments on the capital lease as of June 30, 2020 is as follows: